Technigo/project-weather-app/README.md

 # Weather App

-This week the project was to create a weather app by using APIs and using different functions to retrieve and convert the data, such as fetch and convert unix time.
+This week the project was to create a weather app by using APIs and using different methods to retrieve and convert the data, such as fetch and convert unix time.

 ## The problem